In a time of ancient Gods, Warlords, and Kings, a land in turmoil cried out for a hero. She was Xena, a mighty princess forged in the heat of battle.

 - Magic: The Gathering in general is very equal opportunity-minded.
 The style guide given to the artists explicitly states: "Make an effort to illustrate a variety of races, genders, ages, and body types.
 Feel free to paint beautiful women, as long as they're shown kicking ass.
 No damsels in distress.
 No ridiculously exaggerated breasts.
 No nudity."

-- Furthermore, recent editions make a point to avoid printing non-Legendary cards with exclusively male or female names, so cards like Hasran Ogress and Brothers of Fire are unlikely to see reprints any time soon.
+- Furthermore, later editions make a point to avoid printing non-Legendary cards with exclusively male or female names, so cards like Hasran Ogress and Brothers of Fire are unlikely to see reprints any time soon.

 - The Daughters of the Dragon mini series staring Misty Knight and Colleen Wing.